Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

    ++enter++.
 1. Select the `Dasharo Tools Suite` option using the arrow keys, then press ++enter++.
+1. Take note of the output from iPXE while DTS is loading.

 **Expected result**

-After configuring the network interfaces, connecting to the server and booting, `Dasharo Tools Suite` menu should appear.
+1. After configuring the network interfaces, connecting to the server and booting, `Dasharo Tools Suite` menu should appear.
+1. While downloading DTS, the URL pointing to `dts.ipxe` printed to the console should begin with HTTPS.

 ## PXE005.001 OS installation option is available and works correctly